The Eric Wright Charitable Trust

 • Geographic alignment is critical: Must be based and working in the North West England

-• Organizational maturity matters: Community Grants favor established organizations (3+ years operation)
+• Organisational maturity matters: Community Grants favour established organisations (3+ years operation)

-• Direct service delivery focus: Preference for organizations delivering services directly to beneficiaries
+• Direct service delivery focus: Preference for organisations delivering services directly to beneficiaries

 • Revenue support available: Unlike many funders, they will consider core costs alongside project funding